Immortale-dev/adventofcode2021/README.md

 * ✅**Day 15:** Simple _shortest path finding_ problem.
 Solved using _bfs_.
 * ✅**Day 16:** The most beautiful _constructive_ problem so far!
 It includes work for parsing bitstream, building multi level structures, and travel these structures with _dfs_. ^_^
 * ✅**Day 17:** Pretty werid _constructive_ problem.
 Could be solved in more elegant way, but input is small enough to _brute force_. :\
 * ✅**Day 18:** Pretty interesting _constructive_ problem.
-Should be solved in the same beautiful way as problem from day 16, but I was too lazy, so my solution is a bit hacky :[
+Should be solved in the same beautiful way as problem from day 16, but I was too lazy, so my solution is a bit hacky :{
+* ✅**Day 19:** The hardest _constructive_ problem so far!
+Needs a lot of code to be written, it's hard to debug, but I liked it!
+P.S. better to compile with `-O3` flag, as finding solution might take some time.
+I've put the indicater to see the progress :D

 ## License
 MIT